 If you are arrested for stealing something worth less than $950, you should call a Vista petty theft lawyer as soon as possible.
 Remember that what you say can be used against you, which is why you should always insist on speaking to an attorney before talking to the police.

 Most thefts that do not involve firearms, vehicles or violence against the victim are either grand or petty theft.
-The difference between the two charges is that petty theft occurs when the stolen property is valued at under $950 and when the property is valued at more than that, it is grand theft.
+The difference between the two charges is that petty theft is a misdemeanor charge that occurs when the stolen property is valued at under $950.
+When the property is valued at more than that, it is grand theft.

-If you have been accused of petty theft, please call Carlsbad theft lawyer Peter M. Liss at (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.
+If you have been accused of any type of theft crime, please call Vista petty theft lawyer Peter M. Liss at (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.

 Creative Commons Image by Mundo Resink